Same-sex marriage in Australia: Same-sex marriage

-Federal law
+Background and summary

 The federal Marriage Act 1961 governs marriage in Australia.
-The Act defines marriage as "the union of 2 people to the exclusion of all others, voluntarily entered into for life".

-Background and summary

-The Marriage Act 1961 did not explicitly define the legal meaning of the word "marriage" prior to 2004.
+It did not explicitly define the legal meaning of the word "marriage" prior to 2004.
 Section 46(1) of the Act, however, has always included a provision requiring celebrants to state the legal nature of marriage in Australia.
 Prior to the legalisation of same-sex marriage, the requirement was to state marriage is the union of "a man and a woman", or words to that effect, in line with the 1866 English case of Hyde v Hyde.
 The words in section 46(1) have been seen as a description or exhortation rather than a legal definition.

 In August 2004, the Howard government introduced a bill to insert a definition of marriage in the interpretation section (section 5) of the Act; as "the union of a man and a woman to the exclusion of all others, voluntarily entered into for life".
 The bill also inserted a new provision in the Act (section 88EA) which stipulated any foreign marriages of same-sex couples "must not be recognised as a marriage in Australia".
 The bill was supported by the opposition Labor Party and came amidst increased public debate on the issue following the judicial legalisation of same-sex marriage in Massachusetts and Canada.
 Prime Minister John Howard later stated that the amendments were partially motivated by a desire to prevent same-sex couples from having their marriages recognised by the courts, as was being litigated at the time.
 Additional amendments to the Family Law Act 1975 prevented same-sex couples from adopting children in inter-country adoption arrangements, although these restrictions were eventually relaxed in 2014.
 The bill passed the Parliament on 13 August 2004 and went into effect on the day it received royal assent by Governor-General Michael Jeffery, 16 August 2004.